bytetwiddler/json-encoded-payload/ReadMe.md

 NOTE: **NOT Production ready and never will be**.
 Just a simple example of what it takes will little to no error handling, everything in main.

 The *main.go* code will take the 2 included 'Helo Foo Bar.docx' and 'Helo Foo Bar.pdf' files in the project root and convert them to base64 URLEncoded json objects.
 It will then print out a JSON array of those files with a fileName, encodingType, encodedData properties.
-It then takes that JSON object and convert it back to a new files prepending "new_" to the original fileName.
-You should be left with 2 docx and 2 pdf files that are the same except for their names.
+It then takes that JSON objects and use them to create 2 new files prepending "new_" to the original fileName.
+You should be left with 2 docx and 2 pdf files that have the exact same binary content.

 Here is a single file json object:
 ```